irnc/ubuntu-vpn-clients/kerio-vpn-client.md

 Download VPN client from VPN tab at http://www.kerio.com/support/kerio-control.

+Note: download will be done over `http://`, there is no `https://` option.
+There is no checksum to verify downloaded file. _Private_ in _Virtual Private Network_ ends here.

 Installation via Ubuntu Software (`/usr/bin/gnome-software`) does not work, presumable because of configuration step, as there was stuck debconf frontend and `kerio-control-vpnclient.config` program.